ory/docs/docs/oathkeeper/pipeline/error.md

 Oathkeeper responds, in the case of an error, with

-- a JSON response, such as `{"error":{"code":403,"status":"Forbidden","message":"Access credentials are not sufficient to access this resource"}}`, when the client that expects JSON (`Accept: application/json`);
+- a JSON response, such as `{"error":{"code":403,"status":"Forbidden","message":"Access credentials aren't sufficient to access this resource"}}`, when the client that expects JSON (`Accept: application/json`);
 - an XML response when the API Client expects XML (`Accept: application/xml`);
 - a HTTP Redirect (HTTP Status Found - 302) to `/login` when the endpoint is